Ferrari's Leclerc stuns the McLarens to take pole for F1's Hungarian Grand Prix

-Leclerc punched the air in delight as he climbed out of the car after beating Oscar Piastri by 0.026 of a second and the other McLaren of Lando Norris by .041.
+Leclerc had consistently been the best of the rest behind the McLarens in practice but remained well off the pace of Oscar Piastri and Lando Norris.

-Leclerc had consistently been the best of the rest behind the McLarens in practice but remained well off Piastri and Norris' pace.
+That changed in qualifying, with the help of gloomy, gusty conditions.
+Alterations in wind direction in particular worked against the McLarens as the session went on.

-Still, pole came as a shock at a circuit which Leclerc had called “by far the worst track of the season for me” on Thursday.
+Still, pole came as a shock for Leclerc at a circuit which he called on Thursday “by far the worst track of the season for me”.

 “What?”
 Leclerc exclaimed over the radio when he was told he'd qualified first.